daviddicken/data-structures-and-algorithms/README.md

 # Linked List
 A Linked List is a list of node that hold a value and a pointer to the next node in the list.
 The only thing a Linked list knows about is it's head node.

+## Append
+The Append method takes in a value and creates a new node to hold that value.
+It then iterates through the linked list until the next node is null.
+And istead of the next node pointing to null append will now point it to the new node that was created.

 ## Insert
 To insert a node into a linked list we need to pass a value into the Insert function and then create a new node with that value.
 We will then point the new nodes next to the head node.
 And finally we reasign the new node as the head node.

+## InsertBefore
+InsertBefore takes in a value and a search value.
+It searches the list for the search value and if the search value is found a new node  holding the other value will be created and inserted before the node that holds the search value.
+The node that was pointing to the node holding the search value will now point to the new node.
+The new node will now point to the node holding the search value's next.
+And the node holding the search value will now have a pointer pointing to the next node.

+## InsertAfter
+InsertAfter takes in a value and a search value.
+It then iterates through the linked list comparing each value to the search value.
+If the values are equal a new node is created to hold the other value that was passed in.
+That new node will be inserted into the linked list after the node that holds the value matching the search value.
+The new nodes next will now point to the node holding the search values's next.

 ## Includes
 To check a linked list if it contains a value we need to step through every node comparing the values until the value is found or the end of the linked list is reached.